Constipation in children is a common problem. A constipated child has infrequent bowel movements or hard, dry stools.

 To help prevent constipation in children:

-- Offer your child high-fiber foods.
+Offer your child high-fiber foods.
+A diet rich in fiber can help your child's body form soft, bulky stool.
 Serve your child more high-fiber foods, such as fruits, vegetables, beans, and whole-grain cereals and breads.
 If your child isn't used to a high-fiber diet, start by adding just several grams of fiber a day to prevent gas and bloating.

 - Encourage your child to drink plenty of fluids.
 Water is often the best.